Skip to main content

 Content repurposing

-For accounts with high message volume, automation can help categorize incoming messages (support request, sales inquiry, spam, general comment) and route them to the right person.
-What it should not do is respond.
+For high-volume accounts, automation can sort incoming messages (support request, sales inquiry, spam, general comment) and route them to the right person.
+What it should not do is reply.
+The triage saves time.
+The response stays human.
+Same for team approvals: automating the "this post is ready, please review by 3 PM" loop keeps content moving, while the approval itself is still a judgment call.

 What you should never automate